necrolyss/clinked-demo/README.md

 ![clinked-model](https://user-images.githubusercontent.com/16892576/109687845-52386e80-7b8c-11eb-8ea3-7f883f642dcb.png)

+Project uses Java 15 with preview features (records) and "standard" stack - springboot, JPA, JWT for authorization.
 There are 3 user types : USER (can add and list articles), ADMIN (can query article statistics), AUTHOR (can nothing, but used as user for article author).
 There can be multiple roles assigned to 1 user.

 For local testing :
 1) git clone repository